damien-meere/Data-Centric-Development-Milestone-Project/README.md

 ![Trainee Home Page](documentation/trainee_home_page_open.jpg)

 ***Trainee Course Enrollment***
-Once the trainee has chose a particular course, they select the Enrollment button on the course element within the collapsible accordian menu.
+Once the trainee has chosen a particular course, they select the Enrollment button on the course element within the collapsible accordian menu.
 This brings them to an enrollment page as shown below, where the trainee can input their name and email.
-Should
+Should there be space to accomodate them on the cousre, their details are presented to the trainer on the 'View Enrollments'
+Trainer interface.

 >Trainee Interface - Course Enrollment
 ![Trainee Course Enrollment](documentation/trainee_enrollment.jpg)

 ***Trainee Course Enrollment Success***
+On successful enrollment in a course (if there's still spaces), the trainee is presented with the following feedback on seuccessful enrollment.

 >Trainee Interface - Enrollment Success
 ![Trainee Course Enrollment](documentation/trainee_enrollment_success.jpg)

 ***Trainee Course Enrollment Failure***
+If the trainee attempts to enroll in a course that has already reached maximum occupancy, they will be presente with the following feedback to let me know.

 >Trainee Interface - Enrollment Failure
 ![Trainee Course Enrollment](documentation/trainee_enrollment_fail.jpg)